CSLearning4U/StudentCSP/_sources/CSPUntimedPracticeQuestions/exam25_3.rst

       :answer_d: 1.45
       :correct: a
       :feedback_a: Correct.
 Since 'weight' < 1 is True, 'price' equals 1.45.
 Both 'weight' and 'price' are being displayed.
       :feedback_b: Incorrect.
-Although 0.75 is the value of 'total,' it is never called on to be displayed.
+Although 0.75 is the value of 'total,' it is never displayed.
       :feedback_c: Incorrect.
 Neither the value of weight nor price -- the two variables being displayed -- are equal to 0.
       :feedback_d: Incorrect.
 Although price is equal to 1.45, the value of weight is also being displayed by this code.